pmarchini/pmarchini/README.md

 ### 📖 Bio

 Hello I'm Pietro, Technical Lead and Software Engineer @ [Mia-Platform](https://mia-platform.eu).
-I'm in love with software architecture with a deep passion for bridging the gap between complex software design and human factors.
+I have a deep passion for software architecture and I'm committed to bridging the gap between complex software design and human factors

 ### 💡 Core Interests: